sunjon/Shade.nvim/README.md

 ## License

-Copyright (c) Senghan Bright.
+Copyright (c) the authors.
 Distributed under the MIT license